doctrine/phpcr-odm-documentation/en/reference/association-mapping.rst

 Referenceable documents
 ~~~~~~~~~~~~~~~~~~~~~~~

 To be allowed to reference a document, it needs to be referenceable.
-To achieve this, the fact needs
+To achieve this, this fact needs
 to be specified in the Document mapping.
 Having a referenceable document also allows you to use the
 map its uuid to a field.